 Professor Sharon Sullivan AO, Chair

-Sharon works as a cultural heritage consultant.
-She works or has worked with the Australian Government, the World Bank, the World Monuments Fund, the Getty Conservation Institute and the Government of the People's Republic of China.
+Sharon has worked and published extensively on cultural heritage management in Australia, Cambodia, China, the Pacific, Africa and the USA.
+She has worked as a cultural heritage consultant for the Australian Government, the World Bank, the World Monuments Fund, the Getty Conservation Institute and the Government of the People's Republic of China.

 Hon Michael Field AC

 Michael Field was appointed to the PAHSMA Board in December

 the Tasman Peninsula.